connectall/ua-gitlab/README.md

 # connectall-gitlab-adapter
 GITLAB Adapter for ConnectALL

+## Description
-ConnectALL GitLab adapter is built on top of Universal adapter configuration.
+ConnectALL's GitLab adapter is a configuration of ConnectALL's Universal Adapter

-## Usecase
+## Supported Entity Type
-GitLab issues can now be synchronized to other systems.
+* GitLab Issues

 ## Examples
-* Issues reported by community will be synchronized to Jira for planning and tracking
+* Issues reported by the community will be synchronized to Jira (or another application of your choosing) for planning and tracking

 # How to use

-> In order to use the Gitlab adapter you will need to get the license from ConnectALL sales team.
-Please reach out to sales@connectall.com for licenses and quotes.
+> Please reach out to sales@connectall.com for a trial license.

 ## Authentication
 * In Gitlab, create a Personal Access Token